julflore000/Equity-Research-EF/README.md

     42.360081,-71.058884,W      0.240000  0.300000

-* Note: for converting the solar construction jobs/MW to job-years/MW we divided the jobs by the expected lifetime of the plant: 30 years taken from  Job creation during the global energy transition towards 100% renewable power system by 2050
+* Note: Simply using the jobs created in construction and using them as respective number of job years ( construction jobs for solar only exist for 1 year while wind is 2) Job creation during the global energy transition towards 100% renewable power system by 2050-used for wind, calculated solar from method presented in beginning

-* Note 2: O&M EF was taken from same source above, con/instl EF was taken from same source multiplied by projection lifetime (2 years) then divided by average lifetime: 2 (con/instl period) * 3 (con/instl EF) /25 (WT onshore wind lifetime)= .24 job-years/MW